DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-developing-effective-classroom-practice/spring-week-1-mentor-materials.md

 Learn that:

-- Effective teaching can transform pupils’ knowledge, capabilities and beliefs about learning
+- Effective teaching can transform pupils' knowledge, capabilities and beliefs about learning
 - Effective teachers introduce new material in steps, explicitly linking new ideas to what has been previously studied and learned
 - Modelling helps pupils understand new processes and ideas; good models make abstract ideas concrete and accessible
 - Guides, scaffolds and worked examples can help pupils apply new ideas, but should be gradually removed as pupil expertise increases